irobertson/annotation-constraints/README.md

 For example, JAX-RS (JSR 311) has `@ApplicationPath`, which is required to only be applied to a subclass of `Application`.
 To have this validated at compile-time we would do the following.

-First, create an annotation on which to put constraints like so (the name or location of this annotation doesn't really matter):
+First, create an annotation on which to put constraints.
+The name or location of this annotation doesn't really matter, so let's call it [ApplicationPathConstraints](https://github.com/overstock/annotation-constraints/blob/master/src/it/integration-source/src/main/java/example/ApplicationPathConstraints.java):

 ```java
 package example;